What is a Virtual Partner / Virtual Business Manager (VBM)?

-To free up the business owner so that they can focus their time and energy on the things that only THEY can do in their business.
+To free up business owners so they can focus their time and energy on the things that only THEY can do in their business.

-Most business owners look to hire a Virtual Business Manager (VBM) when they simply cannot grow their business anymore being the only one in charge.
-In order for them to take their business to the next level they need to pull themselves out of the day-to-day management activities and focus on growth.
+Most business owners look to hire a Virtual Business Manager (VBM) when they simply cannot grow their business further being the only one in charge.
+In order for them to take their business to the next level, they need to pull themselves out of the day-to-day management activities and focus on growth.

-This includes areas such as product development, strategic alliances and big picture business planning, all of which are essential to the growth of a business.
-Everything else becomes the responsibility of the VBM.
+This includes areas such as product development, strategic alliances, and big picture business planning – all of which are essential to the growth of a business.
+Managing everything else becomes the responsibility of the VBM.

 What are The Key Competencies of the VBM?

-A VBM has the communication skills that allow them to excel in working with high-end clients, their team and customers.
+A VBM has the communication skills that enable him or her to excel in working with high-end clients, their team, and customers.

-Why the VBM does what they do- how they get structure their work environment so as to get the most satisfaction and fulfillment from being a VBM.
+VBMs love what they do – they get to structure their work environment in a way that gives them the most satisfaction and fulfillment from being a VBM.